 Curb Water Intrusion with New Solutions

-2. If the spill prevention equipment and containment sumps that are used for piping interstitial monitoring are double-walled, the EPA requires the integrity of both walls to be monitored at least as frequently as its walk through inspection requirements.
-This is typically every 30 days for spill buckets but it may be longer if the facility receives infrequent deliveries, and annually for containment sumps.
+- The EPA requires the integrity of both walls to be monitored at least as often as its walk through inspection requirements.
+This is usually every 30 days for spill buckets but it may be longer if the facility receives infrequent deliveries, and annually for containment sumps.
 If owners and operators discontinue this periodic monitoring, they have 30 days to conduct vacuum, pressure, or liquid testing.

-3. If the spill prevention equipment and containment sumps that are used for piping interstitial monitoring are not double-walled, then they need to be tested once every three years by using either vacuum, pressure, or liquid testing.
-This testing needs to meet one of the following criteria:
+- They need to be tested once every three years by using either vacuum, pressure, or liquid testing.
+This testing needs to meet one of the following:

 - The testing meets a code of practice such as the Petroleum Equipment Institute’s RP1200